 One of the many joys of summer is that it is berry filled.
-One of the first fruits to ripen and be ready for eating are strawberries.
+The end of June is the kick-off to strawberry season here in Maine.
 There is nothing better than enjoying them freshly picked, but you have to be quick.
-At only 3 to 4 weeks long, the strawberry season is short, like most things in Maine the season is short.
+At only 3 to 4 weeks long, the strawberry season is short, like most things in Maine.

-While we weren’t able to make it to the strawberry festival this year, we weren’t about to miss out on the season completely, so the weekend of July 4th, my youngest daughter and I ventured out to Maxwell’s Farm in Cape Elizabeth with the goal of picking lots and lots of strawberries.
-We were going to have a full house for the holiday so there would be plenty of people with whom to share.
+Last year on July 4th weekend, my youngest daughter and I ventured out to Maxwell’s Farm in Cape Elizabeth and picked a heaping flat of strawberries.
 Fresh strawberries are amazing, but you need to enjoy them as soon as possible after picking.
 The shelf life is short-lived which is generally not a problem at my house because they are devoured rapidly especially around the Fourth when we usually have a full house.

-After a fun stop for lunch at the Kettle Cove Cafe & Creamery, we finally stumbled upon the strawberry field.
+After a fun stop for lunch at Kettle Cove Cafe & Creamery, we headed to the farm.
 Maxwell’s has multiple field locations during the season, and we had a little bit of trouble finding this one.
 Initially, we plugged the address into our GPS which delivered us too a random roadside location.
-After backtracking, we spotted signs posted in the area directing us to the field that was ripe and ready for picking on this particular Saturday morning.
+After backtracking, we spotted signs posted in the area, directing us to the field that was ready for picking on this particular Saturday morning.

-I was on a mission to not let one berry go to waste so after paying for our beautiful box-o-strawberries, we put them in the back of our car and headed to nearby Alewives Brook Farm.
-I had spotted the farm on our way in and suspected they might have rhubarb,that other in-season item that pairs so well with strawberries, for sale.
-We turned down the long winding, driveway and drove the gauntlet of chickens to get to the farm store.
-At points, I’m not even sure my car was moving forward as I was going so slow to avoid the untimely death to one of the many residents.
+I was on a mission to not let one berry go to waste so we headed to nearby Alewives Brook Farm for some rhubarb, that other in-season item that pairs so well with strawberries.
+We turned down the long winding, driveway to Alewives Brook Farm and drove the gauntlet of chickens to get to the farm store.
+At points, I’m not even sure my car was moving forward as I was going so slow to avoid the untimely death to one of the many fowl residents.

-I have never made a strawberry rhubarb pie.
-I’m not really a fan of pie.
+I had never made a strawberry rhubarb pie as I’m not really a fan of pie.
 Still it seemed like a classic way to use some of our newly picked strawberries, and a traditional dessert for our Independence Day festivities.
-So, it was worth the white knuckle drive because we scored some fresh rhubarb and a bonus lemon which would be useful for our pie making endeavor.

 As I embarked on my baking odyssey, I scanned through the booklet to see if my grandmother had any pie recipes that I could try.
-Amazingly, I found back-to-back pages for rhubarb pie and strawberry rhubarb pie listed across the top of consecutive pages in her familiar writing.
+Amazingly, I found entries for rhubarb pie and strawberry rhubarb pie listed across the top of consecutive pages in her familiar writing.
 Sadly, the notes were not extensive enough for me, a novice pie maker to attempt, and a few of the ingredients confusing, so instead I opted to use this recipe, Grandma’s Strawberry-Rhubarb Pie from the Food Network website.
-It seemed like an appropriate alternative.

 I was happy with how they came out of the oven although, I admit, they were not especially fancy.
 I never tasted them myself, that whole “I don’t eat pie” thing, but was given a thumbs up by many of my guests so I think the recipe is a keeper.

 Even after making my two pies, my box-o-strawberries was still pretty full so I needed a more extensive plan to use them up.
-I ended up baking a couple of strawberry breads too.
-I do like bread, so I tasted these.
+I ended up baking a couple of strawberry breads .
 The recipe was heavy on cinnamon which I was a little unsure on, but it did make for a tasty breakfast treat.

-I served the rest of the strawberries during our holiday celebration and as the weekend came to a close, only had a small amount of leftover strawberries remaining.
-Those are now safely secured in my freezer and waiting for my next night of baking, or to be added to a fruity frozen summer drink.
+I served the rest of the strawberries during our holiday celebration and as the weekend came to a close, only had a small amount of leftover strawberries remaining which I froze and used later to make a few more breakfast breads.
+Happily, none of my strawberries went to waste.

 |things to know|